| Enter your email address here: |

 PanAmSat 10 was launched from Baikonur on a Proton booster.

 On a launch delayed from 4 April 2001, PAS 10 (PanAmSat 10) was an American geosynchronous communications spacecraft orbited on 15 May 2001 by a Proton booster from the Baikonur Cosmodrome.
 The 3.7 tonne (with fuel) satellite carried 48 transponders (24 in C-band and 24 in Ku-band) to provide direct-to-home video channels to Europe, the Middle East, and South Africa after parking over 68.5 degrees E longitude.
 PAS 10 replaced PAS 4.
-Its last reported longitude (5 September 2001) was 68.50 deg E drifting at 0.001 deg E per day.
+As of 5 September 2001, it was at 68.50 deg E drifting at 0.001 deg E per day.

 2002 01:50:00 GMT